Healthy Homes Assessment Taradale

 Draught Stopping Taradale

-If you can feel external air coming in or the air is clear from a crack or a gap or crack, then it is most likely a gap or hole which requirements sealing in any way.
+If you are able to feel external air coming in or the air is clear out of a hole or gap, then it’s likely to be a gap or hole that requirements sealing in any way.
 Large gaps and cracks should be sealed permanently.
-Any gaps greater than 3mm that let air in or out into your home need sealing.
-In the case of an open fireplace isn’t in use it can create draughts.
-This must be sealed from.
-Property managers and landlords are accountable for ensuring that draughts from the fireplace are removed whenever possible.
+Cracks that are greater than 3mm and allow air in or out of the house need seals.
+For example, if an open fireplace isn’t being used, it can create draughts.
+This should be blocked off.
+Landlords and property managers are responsible for making sure that such draughts are squelched as far as imaginable.

-There is no require to block up intentional gaps or holes in the construction.
-For example, tiny gaps around windows and doors may be required to allow for the movement of the building as the household gets warmer and cooler, so that they are able to be closed and opened rather instead of being stuck.
-We will test every window and door as part of an Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes that are part of the building.
+For instance, small gaps around windows and doors could be necessary to allow for the movement of the structure when the house is heated and cools so that they are able to be closed and opened rather instead of being stuck.
+We will examine all doors and windows during the Healthy Homes assessment of your rental property.

 draught stopping building inspections